DENNIS M. THIMM, MS. CMR, CASE WESTERN RESERVE UNIVERSITY, FLEXPOST, INC.

 A highly durable, flexible signpost solution began to evolve in 2009 utilizing a simple coiled carbon steel spring.
 As casting and metal stamping technology improved an innovative design was tested and perfected to meet the failure criteria required for busy institutional parking lots such as major retail, airports, hospitals.

 A novel two piece, 19-pound stamped 7-gauge HRPO steel base was tested, and perfected.
 The steel base incorporates an industry standard 2 3/8” post.
 The halves are joined with a ¼” stainless steel cable tested to minimum breaking strength 7,000 lbs., and compress 5/16″ high carbon steel spring.
 The calculated wind resistance of the FlexPost-XL™ base was surprising, yielding only a few degrees of flexion at 75mph gusts even with large regulatory signage attached.
-The base and post combination has proven safe and durable for large scale applications.
-While the conceivable life of a sign base would be approximately 7-8 years, the Flexpost® base is covered with a lifetime guarantee when installed in a parking lot.
+The base and post combination has proven safe and durable for large scale applications, with a conceivable life of the sign base of approximately 7-8 years.

 Among the variables for considering the lifespan of a parking lot sign system is the overall condition and thickness of the Asphalt substrate.
 The Bolthold™ Asphalt Anchor family which incorporate zinc coated treaded spikes cemented into asphalt has been used with great success.
 These anchors have been thoroughly tested and are supplied with each Flexpost-Xli Bollard/Signpost.